Frequently Asked Questions

 - How do I pay the insurance premium?

-For undergraduate students and graduate students without an assistantship or fellowship, your insurance premium will be paid directly to United Healthcare Student Resources at the time of enrollment and can be paid by credit card or electronic check.
+For domestic undergraduate students and graduate students without an assistantship or fellowship, your insurance premium will be paid directly to United Healthcare Student Resources at the time of enrollment and can be paid by credit card or electronic check.
 Graduate assistants and graduate will have their percentage of the insurance premium deducted from their paycheck.

 - Where can I find information on the benefits for the Penn State SHIP?